 Reaction & Thoughts:

-This is how you do a remake.
-When I first heard that Steven Spielberg had chosen H. G. Welles’s book as his next project I almost soiled my pants.
-“Are we talking about the same guy who gave us the feel-good sci-fi classics Close Encounters of the Third Kind (1977) and E. T. – The Extra-Terrestrial (1982)?,” I asked myself.
-I couldn’t picture Spielberg doing justice to Wells’s bleak sci-fi opus.
-I went to the theater convinced that I was about to watch a disaster of epic proportions, but to my surprise, this is Spielberg at his latter-day best.
+When I first heard that Steven Spielberg had chosen H. G. Welles’s bleak sci-fi opus as his next project I almost soiled my pants.
+“Are we talking about the same guy who gave us the feel-good sci-fi classics Close Encounters of the Third Kind and E. T. – The Extra-Terrestrial?”
+I went to the theater convinced that I was about to watch a disaster of epic proportions, but to my surprise this is Spielberg at his latter-day best.
 This latest viewing confirmed my initial reaction — it’s a rock-solid movie that actually plays better the second time around.

-The screenplay, by Josh Friedman and David Koepp (Jurassic Park and Spider-Man), focuses almost exclusively on the three main characters.
+The screenplay is credited to Josh Friedman (The Black Dahlia) and David Koepp (Jurassic Park ).
+The writers reshaped Welles’s book and their script focuses almost exclusively on the three main characters.
 We see the alien invasion through their eyes — it’s an effective way of drawing the audience into the story.

 Conclusions & Final Thoughts: